vtex/toolbelt/docs/architecture.md

 ## Init Hook and CLIPreTasks

 OCLIF provides the feature of [lifecycle hooks](https://oclif.io/docs/hooks#lifecycle-events) and one of the hooks it exposes is the `init` hook.
-In toolbelt we use this feature very useful feature for setting up error handling and running the so called CLI pre-tasks, which are tasks and checks made on every command run (with some optimizations).
+In toolbelt we use this feature for setting up error handling and running the so called CLI pre-tasks, which are tasks and checks made on every command run (with some optimizations).
 Some checks are crucial for the correct operation of the CLI, so the CLIPretasks may block the user from running commands (this behavior can be worked aroung using the `IGNORE_CLIPRETASKS=*` environment variable) - as of now the tasks executed are:

 - **Ensure compatible node version**: Some features used by toolbelt require a minimum node.js version.